AI-asma/Capston_Prorject_SDA/README.md

 In this phase, the smart contract will be deployed over a private network that is put up between various banks.

 **Goals:**

-1- Contains Solidity contract -Customer-  (1Day) Alaa, Shahad ,Using solidity.
+## Goals:
+- Main goals:
+1- applied what we have learned during fintech Bootcamp .
+2- When applying KYC by using blockchain can be accheved:
+- Data Quality: all data alterations are tracked and monitored in real-time
+- Lowered turnaround time: through KYC Blockchain software solutions, FIs get direct access to the data which saves data gathering & processing time
+- Reduced manual labor: KYC on Blockchain eliminates paperwork from the process.
+The benefits of KYC Blockchain implementation cannot be limited to these points.
+There are a number of sector benefits that the process of KYC using Blockchain offers.

+- Streatch goals:
+1- The truffle project directory.

+**Project Plan**
+1- created Phase 1 by using a smart contract for customer information by using solidity.
+Alaa - Shahad (1day)
+2- Then in Phase 2 admin functionalities are provided for the system, where an admin can track the actions such as upload or approval of KYC documents performed by banks by using solidity.
-2- contains solidity contract-Bank-(1Day) Asma, Maryam, Using solidity.
+Asma, Maryam, (1day)
-3- Smart contract will be deployed over a private network (3 hrs) All Members Using solidity, truffle.
+3- After that in Phase 3 the smart contract will be deployed over a private network that is put up between various banks.
+(3 hrs) All Members Using solidity.
-4-Presentation:Alaa, Asma, Shahad and Maryam, (1day)Presented with PowerPoint, screenshots from Remix.
+4-Finally, Presentation: Alaa, Asma, Shahad and Maryam, (1day) Presented with PowerPoint, screenshots from Remix.
 **Presentation Time Estimate:**
 20 minutes + Q/A